I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufxproprietarycharger/nc-ufxproprietarycharger-ufx-proprietary-charger-abort-operation.md

 ## -remarks
 <p>To support handling of proprietary chargers, the USB lower filter driver must publish support.
 During the publishing process, the driver also registers its implementation of this  callback function.
 For more information, see <a href="buses.usb_filter_driver_for_proprietary_charging">USB filter driver for supporting proprietary chargers</a>.</p>

-<p>To support handling of proprietary chargers, the USB lower filter driver must publish support.
-During the publishing process, the driver also registers its implementation of this  callback function.
-For more information, see <a href="buses.usb_filter_driver_for_proprietary_charging">USB filter driver for supporting proprietary chargers</a>.</p>

 ## -requirements
 <table>
 <tr>